 BlackRock’s investments are making a killing on killing.
-Weapons manufacturers, military contractors, and civilian firearms manufacturers are investments which fuel war, death, and destruction in our streets and around the world.
+Weapons manufacturers, military contractors, and civilian firearms manufacturers are investments that fuel war, death, and destruction in our streets and around the world.
 Investments in weapons companies, both military and civilian, run counter to BlackRock’s statements about holding companies accountable to be good corporate citizens.
 For example, the top five military contractors in the U.S. – Lockheed Martin, Boeing, Raytheon, General Dynamics, and Northrop Grumman – all have numerous counts of waste and abuse of federal tax dollars.
-These companies have been accused of groundwater contamination, misconduct, labor violations and overinflated pricing, resulting in overbilling defense contracts issued by the federal government.
+These companies have been accused of groundwater contamination, misconduct, labor violations, and overinflated pricing, resulting in overbilling defense contracts issued by the federal government.

 BlackRock Quick Facts

 - BlackRock is the largest asset manager in the world

 - BlackRock controls more than $8 trillion assets under management

 - Characterized as the world’s largest shadow bank

 - They own the iShares franchise of investment funds, as well as other proprietary investment vehicles.

 - Weapons Free Fund: BlackRock/iShares is 2.11% invested in weapon stocks, with $37.76 BILLION invested across 313 equity funds